This post may contain affiliate links, from which we earn an income.

 As well as visiting the dramatic landscapes of Arthur’s Seat and Calton Hill, in the city itself the Edinburgh Christmas Market at Princes Street Gardens is one of the highlights of visiting Edinburgh in December.
 Enjoy sipping warming mulled wine, shopping for traditional Scottish Christmas gifts, and sampling tasty local foods from the pop-up wooden stalls.

-Come to Edinburgh at New Year for Hogmanay, one of the world’s best-known celebrations.
-With street parties, fireworks, and first footing – the first person to enter the home of a household on New Year’s Day is seen as a bringer of good fortune for the coming year – aplenty, this is a wonderful time to explore Edinburgh.
+But the main reason many come to Edinburgh is for New Year’s Eve and Hogmanay, one of the world’s best-known celebrations.
+With city centre street parties, fireworks, and first footing – the first person to enter the home of a household on New Year’s Day is seen as a bringer of good fortune for the coming year – aplenty, this is a wonderful time to explore Edinburgh.

-Hallstatt at Christmas is even more magical (if that’s possible), and becomes a wonderland of twinkling fairy lights adorning the cute wooden houses in the small square where the traditional Austrian Christmas market takes place.
+Hallstatt at Christmas is one of the most magical places in Europe, and becomes a wonderland of twinkling fairy lights adorning the cute wooden houses in the small square where the traditional Austrian Christmas market takes place.
 You can even take a magical Christmas tour in Hallstatt to learn all about the local festive traditions and customs.

 Innsbruck, Austria

 If you want a perfect destination with winter sports and an Alpine backdrop, look no further than Innsbruck.
-Surrounded by the mighty Alps, with its imperial architecture and charming alt Stadt, Innsbruck is a welcoming city that offers immediate access to a vast winter sports playground.
+Surrounded by the mighty Austrian Alps, with its imperial architecture and charming alt Stadt, Innsbruck is a welcoming city that offers immediate and easy access to a vast winter sports playground.

 One of the best places to visit in Europe in winter for skiing, snowboarding, tobogganing, or hiking, the accessible mountains and glaciers surrounding Innsbruck are waiting for you to experience all they have to offer.